 – Aw, Jessie tries to save James from falling.

 – Brock stares at a rock shaped like a woman for hours on end……Brock….you’re starting to scare me.
-You could argue that it’s the effects of the spell, but we haven’t really seen any proof of any spell going on.
-Brock is just obsessed with girls and vulnerable, and James is just a healthy adult male.
-They saw a gorgeous mysterious woman and started fawning over her; it’s not that hard to believe.
+You could argue that it’s the effects of the spell, but we haven’t really seen any proof of any spell in Brock yet.
+Brock is just obsessed with girls and vulnerable, and James is just a healthy adult (straight) male.
+They saw a gorgeous mysterious woman and started fawning over her – it’s not that hard to believe.
 And if it truly is the effects of the spell, why doesn’t James feel compelled to stare at the rock for hours?

 – Jeez, with that nagging, you’d think Nurse Joy was Ash’s mother.

 – Why is Team Rocket sleeping in a tree?……How are they sleeping like that?

 – I don’t really mind the Who’s that Pokemon? being Gastly, since it would moreso be a clue to what’s going on and not a downright spoiler.

 – Side note: I’ve seen this episode in Japanese, and the part where Musashi/Jessie does the motto by herself until Kojirou/James chimes in is hilarious in the original.
 It’s also funny in the dub, but the way the Japanese VA’s say the lines are just golden.